KEYNOTE PRESENTATION, SUNDAY, APRIL 28, 2019, 9:45-10:45 AM

 MONDAY, APRIL 29, 2019

-After a delicious dinner and awards presentation, it will be time to hit the dance floor, and we’ve brought in one of Toronto’s Top Event DJs to help us out.
+After a delicious dinner and awards presentation, it will be that time of the night…time to hit the dance floor, and we’ve brought in one of Toronto’s Top Event DJs to help us out.
 With a life-long passion for music and a dedication to the craft, DJ Floh Back is widely considered one of the elite music curators in the Toronto events world.
-With 20 years’ experience DJing at too many prestigious events and parties to list, guests are impressed by his professionalism, his in-depth knowledge of a variety of music genres, and his ability to keep crowds dancing from beginning to end.
+With 20 years’ experience DJ’ing at too many prestigious events and parties to list, guests are impressed by his professionalism, his in-depth knowledge of a variety of music genres, and his ability to keep crowds dancing from beginning to end and you will be too!
 So get ready to dance, dance, dance.

 NEW MEMBER AND STUDENT ORIENTATION

 Please join us for light refreshments in the Grand York Ballroom on Sunday, April 28 from 2:15 pm – 2:45 pm.
 This is the perfect opportunity to learn more about HPCO, meet President & CEO Rick Firth and network with other new members and students.
-Just by attending you receive a gift!
 We look forward to seeing you there!